 To earn the online Master of Health Science degree, students must complete 21 credit hours of core coursework, and 9 credit hours of courses towards a chosen specialty track totaling 30 credit hours.
 Students may also pursue more than one specialty track, in which case completing the program will require more than 30 credits.
 It is recommended that all students start their curriculum by taking MHS 503, Research Methodology.

-For more information on each of the MHSc courses, please visit our University Catalog on our website http://www.francis.edu/Catalog.
+For more information on each of the MHS courses, please visit our University Catalog on our website http://catalog.francis.edu/.

-Typically the first course of the MHS curriculum, this course will teach students how to construct a quality research question, mine databases for research articles, interpret and assimilate research.
-This course also introduces students to the APA writing format required for the remainder of the MHSc program.
+Typically the first course of the MHS curriculum, this course will teach students how to construct a quality research question, mine databases for research articles, interpret, and assimilate research.
+This course also introduces students to the APA writing format required for the remainder of the program.

 This course will examine contemporary health care issues and practices.
 The content will change on a regular basis to reflect timely concerns.
 The content of the course will equip students to engage in dialogue with other providers and administrators related to current and evolving health care issues.

 Grant or proposal writing is an important function for any leader.
 Preparing successful proposals to receive funding from corporations, foundations, or government entities requires careful research, thorough planning, and skilled writing.
 This graduate-level interdisciplinary course will introduce the grant-writing process and will detail the essential steps of developing the idea, locating funding sources, planning and prioritizing the project, and crafting the grant proposal.
 The course will culminate with the submission of a grant proposal and students may have their proposal “funded” or “declined”.